What Does Paid in Arrears Mean?

 • Keep a look at the businesses that pay you – a company having a large sum of arrears could mean that you’re not going to get the payments anymore.

-• If one of your clients or business has gone too far in arrears, you need to stop your business arrangement with it temporarily until it became current to be on the safe side.
+• If one of your clients or business has gone too far in arrears, you need to stop your business arrangement with it temporarily until it becomes current to be on the safe side.

 Conclusion